Red Drift® Rose flowers

 A low growing blanket of deep green foliage punctuated with multiple bright red blooms resembles a splashing fountain of color that requires little pampering; perfect to create a definitive border or as a dazzling ground cover

 Red Drift® Rose is draped in stunning red flowers at the ends of the branches from early summer to mid fall.
 The flowers are excellent for cutting.
-It has dark green foliage throughout the season.
+It has dark green deciduous foliage.
 The glossy oval compound leaves do not develop any appreciable fall colour.
 The fruits are showy red hips displayed in late fall.

 Red Drift® Rose is a multi-stemmed deciduous shrub with a ground-hugging habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.